Here’s a full length corkscrew spiral dress for a grown-up! …with wolves on it.

 In the early years I merged a color blocked peasant top with spiral skirt sections, as you’ve no doubt already seen on the spirals page.

-For about ten years I kicked around ideas for another way to make a full corkscrew spiral dress for myself.
+For about ten years I kicked around ideas for another way to make a spiral dress for myself.
 I would fall asleep thinking about it, but didn’t have enough of a clear idea to start cutting.

 I found some ideas on the internet that had been drafted with CAD but not actually made into a dress, much less a dress for me.
 That made me feel my lack of skillz and didn’t help.